meatnordrink/notebook/customer_service/UpLift.Customer_Service.Known_Bugs_And_Fixes.md

 * This can be caused by ad blockers (including the defaults included in Brave, etc.).
 (Dec 2019)

+## Need to reset user's run

+* Just finding their run and switching it to preview is the best way to do this.

+## User has two runs

 ## User repeatedly sent to sign-in screen

 As of Jan 2020, Lyudmil says (yet to verify):